Tiny House Weight Debate

-You’ll notice some of these are assembly weights, if that is the make-up of your wall skip adding up the individuals and just use that weight per /square foot of wall.
+You’ll notice some of these are assembly weights.
+If that is the make-up of your wall skip adding up the individual materials.
+Just use that weight per /square foot of wall.

-In addition to your building material weights you will need to account for your appliances, the best way to do that is, if you order them on amazon there is an exact weight.
-If not you can certainly get an idea on how much a stove similar to the one you’re getting will weigh, again, lean to the cautious side and round up… If you are going to have a water tank on board or a water heater use it’s ‘when full’ weight (water weighs 8.34# per gallon).
+In addition to your building material weights you will need to account for your appliances.
+The best way to do that is, if you order them on amazon there is an exact weight.
+If not you can get an idea on how much a stove similar to the one you’re getting will weigh.
+Again, lean to the cautious side and round up.
+If you are going to have a water tank on board – or a water heater – use it’s ‘when full’ weight. (water weighs 8.34# per gallon).

-Once you have all of that added up figure out your contingency, I use 20% to account for the faucets, the furniture and all those little pieces that it wouldn’t be efficient to add up… Then you have your weight or at least a healthy stab at it to get you started!
+Once you have all of that added up figure out your contingency.
+I use 20% to account for all those little pieces that it wouldn’t be efficient to add up.
+Then you have your weight or at least a healthy stab at it to get you started!